Pitsilia: History

-Towards the end of the 4th century, Christianity adopted as obligatory religion in Roman Empire.
-In Cyprus some groups, exploiting these events, for personal benefits or revenge, started to use violence against those who did not agree to endorse Christianity.
-For this reason a large portion of the population, avoiding oppression forced to resettle in the highlands of Pitsilias.
+Towards the end of the 4th century, Christianity was adopted as the obligatory religion in Roman Empire.
+In Cyprus some groups exploited these events for personal benefits or revenge and started to use violence against those who did not agree to endorse Christianity.
+For this reason a large portion of the population, avoiding oppression were forced to resettle in the highlands of Pitsilias.